Fall 2023

 Crip Camp Educator Discussion Guide

 This guide provides a framework for fostering discussion, critical thinking, and action after viewing Crip Camp.
-Even though we are everywhere, disabled people, disability culture, politics, and activism continue to be silenced and hidden by the mainstream, non-disabled media and culture.
 It is our hope that viewing Crip Camp and engaging in a critical discussion of the film will advance understanding and interest in disability rights and disability justice for yourself and the communities you work in.

 Disability Language Style Guide (National Center on Disability and Journalism)